goetzi123/FleetChat/Samsara_API_Costs_Summary.md

 ## Executive Summary

 **No Additional Costs:** FleetChat clients will NOT incur additional charges from Samsara for API and webhook usage.
-All integration capabilities are included in existing Samsara fleet management subscriptions.
+All communication protocol integration capabilities are included in existing Samsara fleet management subscriptions.
+FleetChat operates as pure bidirectional communication middleware.

 ## Cost Analysis